amuvarma13/orpheus/readme.md

     )
 ```

-Next we can parse our output tokens to get both text and speech responses using the helper function provided which we imported earlier.
+Next we can parse our output tokens to get both text and speech responses using the helper function provided which we imported earlier shown below.

 ```python
 output_text, output_speech = parse_output_tokens(output_tokens)